 Struggles with addiction affect millions of Americans and their family members every year.
 Addiction is often called a family disease because the harms it causes stretch far beyond the individual, leaving virtually no one untouched.
-If you have a family member who is abusing drugs, you no doubt wonder what you can do to help them overcome their addiction.
-The journey to sobriety looks different for everyone, but the first step is knowing the signs of addiction so you can encourage your loved ones to get the help they need.
+If you have a family member abusing drugs, you no doubt wonder what you can do to help them overcome their addiction.
+The journey to sobriety looks different for everyone, but the first step is knowing the signs of addiction to encourage your loved ones to get the help they need.

 What Causes Addiction?

-As many as 50% of individuals who seek help for addiction or a mental health condition struggle with dual diagnosis disorders.
-This means they experience addiction and mental health symptoms simultaneously, although they may not realize the connection between them.
+As many as 50% of individuals who seek help for addiction or a mental health condition struggle with dual-diagnosis disorders.
+This means they simultaneously experience addiction and mental health symptoms, although they may not realize their connection.
 People diagnosed with a mental health condition often turn to drugs or alcohol as a form of coping or self-medicating to manage and reduce the intensity of their symptoms.
 Unfortunately, drugs and alcohol only offer short-term relief, and larger, more frequent doses are required to maintain comfort.
 Self-medication can quickly lead to tolerance, dependency, and addiction.

 Separate research studies into the causes of addiction suggest genetic or biological factors may be responsible for up to 50% of one’s risk of developing a drug or alcohol addiction.
 Genetics or your “biological gender” (meaning your gender at birth) may increase your overall risk of addiction.
 Also, environmental factors (influences from your surrounding environment) such as housing, family dynamics, quality of life, stressors, trauma, financial stability, friends, and social interactions play a significant role.

 What are the Signs a Family Member is Abusing Drugs